d-gallagher/python_GraphTheoryProject/README.md

 * The Present set is comprised of any state we land in after following e-arrows from the initial state, using the Followes Function.
 * We can now take a string and loop through it to find all states we can access from that character in the string.
 * Repeat for each character in the string.
 Finally ending up with the string being accepted or rejected and returning true or false.

+### Beta Branch
+GUI branch is in development but is not working yet.
+Some button functions are outputting to console but there's no out put in the GUI so far.
+Needs more fleshing out.